U N D E R C O N S T R U C T I O N

 When someone would ask my uncle Boog how to make a gumbo he would always answer with "First ya make a Roux".

 Not unlike gumbo, Swamp Pop, Cajun and Zydeco music are Louisiana born.
 Like the Gumbo the Cajun and Zydeco music has roots going back to the 1800's in Louisiana.
-Swamp Pop music first originated in Louisianain in the 1950's.
-Like the Gumbo this music has a good base and is performed by bands worldwide today as it was years ago.
+Swamp Pop music first originated in Louisiana in the 1950's.

 We will attempt to pay tribute to some of the Legends from Louisiana that have devoted their lives to their music and not for selfesh reasons but to help secure their heritage and their culture.